LightDig/Starchy/README.md

 This project provides a shell script `starchy.sh` and a wrapper script `starchy.py` that can be used to easily pass arguments onto the shell script and load/save presets.

 ## Warning
 This is a program that MUST be run as root.
-Since these are scripts that can take user input, make sure you don't copy and paste malicious code or misconfigure the scripts.
+Since it's mostly written in shell, it is trivially easy to input malicious arbitrary code.
 Common sense should go a long way in making sure your system stays intact.
-When running python wrapper you are given an overview of all the options.
+When running the python wrapper you are given an overview of all the options and the characters `$()[]&|;` are considered invalid input, however this might not be enough to fully preclude all attacks.
 Running the bash script directly gives you a warning but no overview.

 ## Features
 - Generate a SquashFS filesystem with a functional Arch Linux Installation with:
-- - A root user and one unprivileged user
+  - A root user and one unprivileged user
   - An option to write folders and tarballs into the filesystem
   - Many configuration options
   - Sourcing a custom script that contains user-defined functions to do basically anything
 - Generate an initramfs that can mount the SFS with support for:
-- - A tmpfs overlay for writing temporary changes in memory
+  - A tmpfs overlay for writing temporary changes in memory
   - An option to use zram so that changes in memory are compressed
   - A patch system that allows loading a script + files to make changes to your system without fully rebuilding
-  - - The patch system can be used to set up a persistant storage
+    - The patch system can be used to set up a persistant storage
     - The patch can be on an encrypted partition
     - The patch system starts out in the initramfs but has a function for registering a script as a simple systemd service for anything that can not be done from the initramfs
   - A `copy_to_ram` feature to allow faster reading + detaching the removable medium containing the image